-- Decree No. 360/2016 Coll., on monitoring of radiation situation - Decree No. 359/2016 Coll., on details of ensuring radiation extraordinary event management - Decree No. 358/2016 Coll., on requirements for quality assurance and technical safety and assessment and verification of conformity of selected equipment - Government Order No. 347/2016 Coll., on the fees for professional activities of the State Office for Nuclear Safety - Decree No. 21/2017 Coll., on assurance of nuclear safety of nuclear installations, - Decree No. xxx/2017 Coll., on requirements for a design of a installation (planned to be published in the Collection of Laws in 2017), - Decree No. 162/2017 Coll., on requirements for safety assessment, - Decree No. 324/1999 Coll., establishing concentration and quantity limits of nuclear materials not subject to provisions about nuclear damages, - Decree No. 474/2002 Coll., on some measures related to prohibition of bacteriological (biological) and toxin weapons and on amendments to Trades Licensing Act,
+- Decree No. 360/2016 Coll., on monitoring of radiation situation - Decree No. 359/2016 Coll., on details of ensuring radiation extraordinary event management - Decree No. 358/2016 Coll., on requirements for quality assurance and technical safety and assessment and verification of conformity of selected equipment - Government Order No. 347/2016 Coll., on the fees for professional activities of the State Office for Nuclear Safety - Decree No. 21/2017 Coll., on assurance of nuclear safety of nuclear installations, - Decree No. 329/2017 Coll., on requirements for a design of a nuclear installation, - Decree No. 162/2017 Coll., on requirements for safety assessment, - Decree No. 324/1999 Coll., establishing concentration and quantity limits of nuclear materials not subject to provisions about nuclear damages, - Decree No. 474/2002 Coll., on some measures related to prohibition of bacteriological (biological) and toxin weapons and on amendments to Trades Licensing Act,